 Next, list all liabilities (amounts owed by the business to others), including business credit cards, any loans to the business at startup, any amounts owed to vendors at startup.
 Add up the total liabilities.

-The difference between assets and liabilities is shown on the right side of the balance sheet as "Owner's Equity" (for an unincorporated business) or "Retained Earnings" (for a corporation).
+The difference between assets and liabilities is shown on the balance sheet as "Owner's Equity" (for an unincorporated business) or "Retained Earnings" (for a corporation).
 This amount is your investment in the business.

 One way to present your balance sheet to a lender is to create two versions to show the financial position of your new business before and after the loan you are requesting.

-The first balance sheet shows that the owner has already put $12,500 into the business, for cash, prepaid insurance, and furniture and fixtures.
+The first balance sheet shows that the owner has already invested $13,500 into the business, in the form of cash, prepaid insurance, and furniture and fixtures.

 The second balance shows a $50,000 loan, which is being used to buy an inventory of products to sell and to add more furniture and fixtures.

-An analysis of this balance sheet shows that the owner has contributed $12,500 in equity (mostly in cash and furniture/fixtures) to the startup of the business.
+A review of the balance sheet shows that the owner has contributed $13,500 in equity (mostly in cash and furniture/fixtures) to the startup of the business.

 Offsetting the assets are the liabilities and owner's equity.
-The current liabilities totally $1,000 are probably some debts owed to vendors for some of the office furniture.
-The long-term liabilities and loans are probably for the inventory and maybe furniture.
-Notice how the liabilities and owner's equity are tied to specific items in the asset column.
+The current (short-term) liabilities of $1,000 might be small debts owed to vendors for some of the office furniture.
+The long-term liabilities and loans would more likely be for product inventory and furniture.

-This balance sheet gives a lender the picture of the position of the business as of the startup date.
-This is a simplified example.
-Preparing a balance sheet is complicated, and you may want to get a CPA to help with this exercise.
+This balance sheet gives the lender a picture of the position of the business as of the startup date.
+Preparing a balance sheet is often complicated, and a CPA can help with this exercise.

 Startup Balance Sheet vs Profit and Loss Statement

-A profit and loss statement shows the activity in a business over time.
-That is, what was the income and what were the expenses over that time?
+A profit and loss statement (sometimes called an income statement) shows the sales and profit activity in a business over time. was the income and what were the expenses over that time?
 A balance sheet, on the other hand, is a snapshot of the business financially at a specific point in time.
-Since a business is ever-changing, both statements are needed to give a complete picture of the financial status of the business.
+Since the financial picture of a business is ever-changing, both statements are needed to give a complete picture of the financial status of the business.